 Each year, Hudson Jazz brings in national and international Jazz clinicians and artists to provide hands-on clinics and master classes with our students.
 We also take our students to master classes given in other locations.

 In 2015, for instance, Jazz I and Jazz II attended a master class and concert presented by world-renowned Jazz Sax artist Chris Potter at BLUJazz+ in Akron.
 Our Jazz students also worked with local Jazz professionals Jack Schantz (trumpet) and Bobby Selvaggio (Sax) during clinics at Hudson High School.

 In 2016 and 2017, Jazz I traveled to the University of Cincinnati Conservatory to participate in the regional Essentially Ellington Festival where they worked with staff members from Jazz at Lincoln Center.

-This year, Hudson Jazz has been invited to host a Tri-C JazzFest Education Day!
-On Wednesday, April 10, 2019, we welcome the University of North Texas One O’Clock Lab Band, plus several visiting high school jazz bands, for a day of adjudicated performances, clinics, master classes and a daytime concert.
-This will be an in-school field trip for all of our Jazz students.
+In 2019, Hudson Jazz was invited to host a Tri-C JazzFest Education Day!
+We also welcomed the University of North Texas One O’Clock Lab Band, plus several visiting high school jazz bands, for a day of adjudicated performances, clinics, master classes and a daytime concert.
+This was an in-school field trip for all of our Jazz students.

 Concert attire for Hudson Jazz is long-sleeved black shirt, long black pants and black dress shoes, with a Jazz tie that is provided by the Hudson High School Music Association.
 Students receive their ties before the first concert of the year and can keep them after the year ends.